 Losing back fat is tough because people have a hard time doing what’s necessary to lose fat in general.

 Calories in have to be less than calories out.
-It sounds simple, but anyone who has ever tried to reduce their calories knows that it isn’t always that simple.
+It sounds simple, but anyone who has ever tried to reduce their calories knows that it isn’t always that easy.

-But, you also can't severely reduce your calories as that is not healthy and can actually stall your results.
+But, you also can't severely reduce your calories.
+Not only is an extreme calorie reduction unhealthy, but it can actually stall your results.

-So, when you want to change your diet, think of it as a longer-term nutrition plan rather than a quick diet or something you plan on doing in the short-term.
+So, when you want to change your diet, think of it as a longer-term nutrition plan rather than a quick diet or something you plan on doing short-term.

-Short-term diets give you short-term results, which can help if you’re looking to get that last bit off right before fitting into a wedding dress or tux, etc. But even then, I still wouldn't recommend it.
+Short-term diets give you short-term results, which can help if you’re looking to get that last bit off right before fitting into a wedding dress or tux, etc. But even then, it's still not recommended.

-Because as soon as the wedding or event is over, you're going to gain it back, and in most cases, even more.
+Because as soon as the wedding or event is over, you're most likely going to gain it back, and in most cases, even more.

 So, if you want results that’ll last, you need to do something different.

-A good way to get your calories down but keeping a good nutrition plan over all is to replace high-calorie foods with fibrous vegetables and leaner cuts of meat that are most likely lower in calories.
+A good way to get your calories down while still keeping a good nutrition plan overall is to replace high-calorie foods with fibrous vegetables and leaner cuts of meat that are most likely lower in calories.